- The theoretical side - History, context, research, ethics, critical thinking

 2. The theoretical side -- History, context, research, ethics critical thinking

-- Overview of Environmental Journalism: Slideshow by David Sachsman, JoAnn Valenti, James Simon.
+- Environmental Journalists in the 21st Century: Slideshow by David Sachsman, JoAnn Valenti, James Simon.

 - History of environmental journalism -- From Ben Franklin's fight over Doc Creek to tomorrow's Pulitizer Prize winners, journalists have covered public health and environmental issues routinely in US history.
 This history is found in some of the book listed here.
 Another potentially useful classroom resource is a slidshow on the history of environmental journalism to 1970.